Tony Oden

-Anthony Earl Oden (born June 30, 1973) is an American football coach and former player who is the senior defensive assistant and cornerbacks coach for the New York Jets of the National Football League (NFL).
-He previously served as an assistant coach for the San Francisco 49ers, Miami Dolphins, Detroit Lions, Tampa Bay Buccaneers, Jacksonville Jaguars, New Orleans Saints and Houston Texans.
+Anthony Earl Oden (born June 30, 1973) is an American football coach and former player who currently serves as the pass game coordinator and cornerbacks coach for the Tennessee Titans of the National Football League (NFL).
+He previously served as an assistant coach for the New York Jets, San Francisco 49ers, Miami Dolphins, Detroit Lions, Tampa Bay Buccaneers, Jacksonville Jaguars, New Orleans Saints, and Houston Texans.
 Oden played college football at Baldwin–Wallace College.

 Early life

 Oden was born in Cleveland, Ohio and is a native of Cleveland Heights, Ohio.
 He played as an outside linebacker at Baldwin–Wallace College in the early 1990s.

-NFL Coaching career
+NFL coaching career

 Houston Texans

 In 2004, Oden got his first NFL coaching job with the Houston Texans as a defensive assistant coach.

 New Orleans Saints

 In 2006, Oden was hired as assistant secondary coach by the New Orleans Saints, spending five seasons in that capacity.
 Head coach Sean Payton promoted him to the role of secondary coach following the 2010 season.